openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Every other OP not operating under such well-defined conditions could receive a request to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
 For example, if an OP verifies and maintains identity data in accordance with an anti-money laundering law, an RP might choose to use the identity attributes in a different regulatory context, such as eHealth or the previously mentioned eIDAS.

-The concept of this specification is that the OP can provide identity data along with metadata about the identity assurance process.
+The concept of this document is that the OP can provide identity data along with metadata about the identity assurance process.
 It is the responsibility of the RP to assess this data and map it into its own legal context.

-From a technical perspective, this means this specification allows the OP to provide verified claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.
+From a technical perspective, this means this document allows the OP to provide verified claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.

-The representation defined in this specification can be used to provide RPs with verified claims about the end-user via any appropriate channel.
+The representation defined in this document can be used to provide RPs with verified claims about the end-user via any appropriate channel.
 In the context of OpenID Connect, verified claims can be provided in ID Tokens or as part of the UserInfo response.
 It is also possible to utilize the format described here in OAuth access tokens or token introspection responses to provide resource servers with verified claims.

 This extension is intended to be truly international and support identity assurance across different jurisdictions.
 The extension is therefore extensible to support various trust frameworks, identity evidence and assurance processes.